-If you have a small balcony or patio garden, or you want to take it on picnics, a portable barbecue is a good option.
-These are not the disposable trays, but miniature versions of normal models.
+A portable barbecue is a good option if you have a small balcony or patio garden or want to take it on picnics.
+These are not disposable trays but miniature versions of normal models.
 Check that the lid locks for safety when transporting.

 Which Features do you Want?

 If you want to experiment with your cooking, it might be worth paying extra for rotisseries, additional burners, or dedicated areas for making sauces.

 However, if you want something simpler, be realistic regarding how you will use your BBQ.
 Ensure you have enough storage and workspace if you think you’ll need it, and pay attention to safety features such as stay-cool knobs.

 What’s your Budget?

 The cost of a barbecue can range considerably, depending on size and fuel type.
 The best advice here is to purchase the best grill you can afford, as it will be a good investment in the short term.